ACC Network (syndication package): History

 In 2010, ESPN acquired rights to ACC football and basketball, replacing Raycom.
 In a discussion between ACC commissioner John Swofford and then-ESPN president John Skipper, Swofford acknowledged Raycom's long-standing relationship with the conference, and requested that it continue to be involved in some way.
 ESPN negotiated a sublicensing agreement with Raycom, which would allow it to continue producing a syndicated package of ACC football and basketball broadcasts.
 As a condition of the deal, they were rebranded under the new on-air title ACC Network.
 As part of the agreement, Raycom also agreed to operate the ACC's website and digital properties.
 It was suggested that ESPN agreed to Raycom's involvement, so it would not create conflicts with the SEC Network—ESPN Regional Television's then-new package of syndicated Southeastern Conference football and basketball games, established after ESPN replaced Raycom as the SEC's main rightsholder besides CBS.

 Raycom began syndicating the ACC Network beyond the ACC footprint sometime between 2010 and 2013.
-Beginning with the 2014-15 academic season, following the discontinuation of ESPN's syndicated SEC package after the launch of the SEC Network cable channel, Raycom expanded the ACC Network's distribution up to 84% of the entire United States.
+Beginning with the 2014-15 academic season, following the discontinuation of ESPN's syndicated SEC package after the launch of the SEC Network cable channel, Raycom expanded the ACC Network's distribution up to 84% of all United States markets.

 On July 21, 2016, ESPN announced a 20-year extension of its ACC rights, and that it would launch a new ACC cable network, also known as ACC Network, in 2019, with its accompanying digital platform ACC Network Extra launching in the 2016-17 season.
 As part of the establishment of the channel, ESPN acquired Raycom Sports' previous package of games.
 Beginning with the 2018 ACC football season, the ACC Network branding was dropped, and the telecasts began to use the Raycom Sports branding for the final season.

 Raycom Sports will continue its role as the ACC's in-house digital media partner, and ESPN will subcontract production resources from Raycom Sports for the new channel.
-Raycom's final syndicated ACC telecast was the 2019 ACC men's basketball tournament final.
+Raycom's final syndicated ACC telecast was the 2019 ACC men's basketball tournament title game.

 Raycom Sports continues to produce select ACC games, however instead of being syndicated to OTA stations, these games were first syndicated to regional sports networks.
 Bally Sports—the package's charter affiliate—dropped the ACC package in 2023 amid its bankruptcy.
-In turn, The CW acquired the package via its newly formed CW Sports division; many of the network's affiliates had previously carried the syndicated ACC Network.
+In turn, The CW acquired the package via its newly formed CW Sports division; many of that network's affiliates had previously carried the syndicated ACC Network.